upaternostro/ansible-role-tomcat-multi/README.md

 List of source ports where connection are accepted for https connections.
 This time only firewalld is supported.
 The default values are 0.0.0.0/0 means all connection is accepted.
 This should narrowed.

+jmx_port: 48080

+Port number of JMX manager port of Tomcat instance sevice.
+Please define it carefuly, it should be not the same as other ports.

+jmx_zone: "internal"

+The firewalld zone name where connection are accepted for JMX manager connections.
+This variable is used when firewalld supported system is used (for exmple: CentOS 7) and tomcat_manage_firewalld_use_zone variable is true.

+jmx_source:  # Tweak this according yout network
+  - "0.0.0.0/0"

+List of source ports where connection are accepted for JMX manager connections.
+This time only firewalld is supported.
+The default values are 0.0.0.0/0 means all connection is accepted.
+This should narrowed.

+shutdown_port: 49080

+Port number of JMX shutdown port of Tomcat instance sevice.
+Please define it carefuly, it should be not the same as other ports.

+shutdown_zone: "internal"

+The firewalld zone name where connection are accepted for JMX shutdown connections.
+This variable is used when firewalld supported system is used (for exmple: CentOS 7) and tomcat_manage_firewalld_use_zone variable is true.

+shutdown_source:  # Tweak this according yout network
+  - ""127.0.0.1/32"

+List of source ports where connection are accepted for JMX shutdown connections.
+This time only firewalld is supported.
+The default values are "127.0.0.1/32 means only local connection is accepted.
+This should narrowed.

     tomcat_manage_firewalld: true

 Role manages the firewalld settings of required ports.